Satyakam: Plot

 On learning of Satyapriya's condition, his grandfather "Daddaji" comes visiting.
 He had earlier turned his back on Satyapriya for marrying a woman without his consent and according to him, of questionable background.
 Well versed in religious philosophy, the grandfather offers words of wisdom to Satyapriya.
 He tells Satyapriya that being aware of ideas like impermanence of worldly life and the larger divine truth, Satyaprakash is morally equipped to confidently face death.
 After his passing, the grandfather says that he would perform the last rites because of the questionable paternity of his grandson.
 At that moment Satyapriya and Ranjana's child publicly speaks the truth saying the real reason for his not performing the last rites is because he is not the biological son.
-The grandfather is humbled by the fact that he who swore by fidelity to truth regardless of the consequences, could not practice it except in isolation of his Gurukula, where he was not being tested.
-Yet his granddaughter-in-law could share this issue with her child and the child could speak about it in public, even though it was uncomfortable and would translate into taunts and humiliation from rest of the world.
-The grandfather publicly acknowledges his failings that even though he has spent his whole life studying religious scriptures and philosophical books as well as practising many rituals, he still had much to learn about the nature of truth.
+The grandfather is humbled by the fact that he who swore by fidelity to truth regardless of the consequences, could not practice it except in isolation from his Gurukula, where he was not being tested.
+Yet his granddaughter-in-law could share this issue with her child and the child could speak about it in public, even though it was uncomfortable and would translate into taunts and humiliation from the rest of the world.
+The grandfather publicly acknowledges his failings that even though he has spent his whole life studying religious scriptures and philosophical books as well as practising many rituals, he still has much to learn about the nature of truth.
 He drinks water from the hands of the son and lets go of his prejudices.
 The film ends with him departing for home with Ranjana and her child.